Ahmed-CYB/mcp-test/challenges/ftp-ssh-misconfiguration/README.md

 # FTP and SSH Misconfiguration Challenge

+## Learning Objectives
+- Understand security implications of FTP service misconfigurations
+- Analyze and exploit SSH configurations
+- Identify potential information leaks through improperly configured services

 ## Scenario
-A company's FTP and SSH server have been misconfigured, exposing them to potential security risks.
-Your goal is to identify and exploit these configurations to capture the flag.
+A company has set up an FTP service for file transfers, but due to a misconfiguration, sensitive information may be leaking.
+Additionally, their SSH configuration might expose a vulnerability.
+Your task is to find and exploit these misconfigurations to capture the flag.

-## Setup
-- The victim machine runs a misconfigured SSH and FTP server.
-- SSH allows root login with password authentication.
-- FTP has a misconfigured chroot environment.

-## Objectives
+## Instructions
-- Identify the misconfigurations.
+1. Access the FTP service at ftp://ftp:21 and the SSH service at ssh:22.
+2. Investigate potential misconfigurations in both services.
-- Exploit the misconfigurations to access sensitive information.
+3. Exploit the vulnerabilities to retrieve the flag.
-- Capture the flag located in `/home/ftpuser/flag.txt`.

-## Access
-- SSH: `ssh root@victim`
-- FTP: `ftp ftpuser@victim`

-## Learning Objectives
-- Understand the risks of permitting root login via SSH.
-- Learn about FTP configuration pitfalls, especially around chroot.

-## Tips
-- Check default configurations and user permissions.
-- Misconfigurations often lie in the least expected places.
+4. The flag is in the SSH service due to a misconfiguration but was initially hinted at through the FTP service.

 ## Hints
-1. Examine the SSH configuration for permissive options.
+1. Investigate the permissions set on the FTP server.
-2. Look into the FTP user directory permissions.
+2. Look into the SSH configuration to find potential weaknesses.
-3. Try accessing the flag directly via FTP.
+3. The SSH root login may be the key to finding the flag.

+## Accessing Services
+- FTP: ftp://ftp:21
+- SSH: ssh://ssh:22
+- Use the Kali Linux container to perform your attacks (hostname: attacker).